Kerry Shearer Art

 About Kerry Shearer – The Artist

-I paint stunning places inspired by the UK.
-Images that capture the countryside, seaside towns and coastlines of a truly beautiful Britain, encapsulate what my work is all about.
+I paint stunning places inspired by the UK and this encapsulates what my work is all about.
+Images that capture the countryside, seaside towns and coastlines of a truly beautiful Britain and beyond.

-Created in the tradition of the British naïve style, my work can appear superficially simplistic – it’s not.
-All my pieces are a complex process of layering, filtering.
-Heavily relying on what to leave OUT as much as what to include!
+Created in the tradition of the British Naïves, my work can appear superficially simplistic – it’s not.
+All my pieces are a complex process of layering, filtering; heavily relying on what to leave out as much as what to include!

 My rebellious streak arises whenever I’m contemplating a new painting.
 All those years of being told to consider the disappearing lines of the horizon and to “keep things in proportion”, fly out of the nearest window in order for me to have a real conversation with each piece of work.

-Overall there is a simple truth in my artwork which I describe as whimsical and quirky and which makes my art accessible to all.
+Overall, there is a simple truth in my artwork which I describe as whimsical, friendly even and which makes my art accessible to all.

 My travels have taken me as far as living in China for a number of years and this was when I began forging the artist path I’m on today.